The second leading cause of blindness in the U.S.

-- Recent advances in laser surgery make it possible to improve the underlying condition that contributes to elevation of pressure within the eye.
+- Laser surgery make it possible to improve the underlying condition that contributes to elevation of pressure within the eye.
 Open-angle glaucoma can be treated with ALT (ArgonLaser Trabeculoplasty), and a peripheral iridotomy procedure can be performed to treat closed-angle glaucoma.

 Dr. Kenneth Neu can explain treatment options in more detail.

 No, but regular eye exams can make it possible to prevent much of the vision loss caused by glaucoma.
 Dr. Kenneth Neu is among the area’s most experienced glaucoma specialists.
 At Mattax Neu Prater Eye Center, we are dedicated to providing the most advanced techniques and equipment to help preserve the vision you need to live life on your terms.